WWE Friday Night Smackdown preview: Undisputed WWE Tag Team Title match set for the first Smackdown of 2023 - Pro Wrestling Dot Net

 -Ricochet vs. Top Dolla in a men’s Royal Rumble match qualifier

-Powell’s POV: WWE also announced Gunther vs. Strowman for the Intercontinental Championship for the January 13 Smackdown.
-Friday’s Smackdown will be live from Memphis, Tennessee at FexExForum.
-Join me for our weekly live review of Smackdown as the airs Fridays on Fox at 7CT/8ET.
-May same audio reviews are available for Dot Net Members (including our Patreon patrons).
+Powell’s POV: WWE has also announced Gunther vs. Strowman for the Intercontinental Championship for next week’s show.
+Smackdown will be live from Memphis, Tennessee at FexExForum.
+Join Jake Barnett for our weekly live review of Smackdown as the airs tonight on Fox at 7CT/8ET.
+My same audio reviews are available for Dot Net Members (including our Patreon patrons).

 Be the first to comment